Speaking and Listening

 Communication and Language Development underpins all that we do across The Early Years Foundation Stage (EYFS) therefore we strive to ensure that all adults model effective language and communication and hold high-quality interactions at all times.
 Children develop early reading and writing skills through the delivery of systematic, synthetic phonics as well as other strategies such as story mapping and role play.

-We aim to instil a love for books and reading for pleasure through daily story times, Mystery Reader sessions and Relax and Read sessions with parents and family members.
+We aim to instill a love for books and reading for pleasure through daily story times, Mystery Reader sessions, and Relax and Read sessions with parents and family members.

 Reading at Home

 At Holy Cross, we recognise the importance of a home-school partnership.
 For more information on ‘reading at home’, please watch the video below/click on the ‘reading at home’ button at the bottom of this page.